saulcheeseman/Lenovo-G50-80-OpenCore/README.md

 # Lenovo-G50-80-OC
 !!
-I am working on getting Monterey on this laptop !!
+Monterey is NOT supported at this time the WiFi kext seems to crash the system on startup if you have an adapter maybe try disabling the kext? !!
 # Introduction
 This is the EFI folder for installing hackintosh in Lenovo G50-80 80E5.
 I made it from EFI Maker and the rest by myself.
 # Lenovo G50-80 Basic Specs: